volvydeutsch1/Course-Website-backend/readme.md

   - */backend/students/getAnnouncements* [get]

-     Returns all announcements for logged-in student with announcements-read (if applicable)
+     Returns all announcements for logged-in student with Date_Read (if applicable)

      Input data:
           - StudentID (int)